10 Self-care strategies to improve health and well being

 5. Accept who you are

 Being realistic about what you do well and what you don’t lets you use your energy to make the most of your strengths.
-When you like who you are and value ourselves (i.e. have good self esteem), this helps you to feel positive about your interactions with others.
+When you like who you are and value yourself (i.e. have good self esteem), this helps you to feel positive about your interactions with others.
 You can practice this by being kind and compassionate with yourself and learning to listen and trust your instincts and feelings.

 6. Practice good communication